 Fun Fact: L'Occitane was the first major skincare brand to include Braille on its packaging.

 Other Brands You'll Love: Origins, Kiehl's, Nuxe, and La Roche-Posay

 Just like its peers, L'Occitane has hunted out some of the most effective ingredients this earth has to offer skin (immortelle flower, I'm referring to you) and funneled them into sumptuous formulas you'll actually enjoy using.
-Ashley Arbuckle Nadon, vice president of brand marketing and wholesale at L'Occitane, tells us, "We take pride in our ingredients.
+Ashley Arbuckle Nadon, vice president of Sales, Wholesale & B2B at L'Occitane, tells us, "We take pride in our ingredients.
 Our immortelle is 100% organically grown and sourced exclusively from our local producers in Corsica.
 We have also worked with the women in Burkina Faso who produce our beloved shea butter for 30-plus years.
 In 2016, we set a goal to protect 1,000 plant varieties and species by 2025.
 Since then, we have already exceeded our goal in protecting and promoting 1.1K varieties and 513 different species of plants, thanks to our long-term partnerships with our producers.
 With nature at the center of it all, committing to protecting biodiversity and the people around it is an obvious choice."

 "Respecting biodiversity is just one of L'Occitane's six commitments.
 We are devoted to developing sustainable supply chains to help maintain our unique biodiversity of where our ingredients grow, both cultivated and in the wild.
 We partner with our dedicated producers to ensure we not only protect the future of our plants, but also the biodiversity that surrounds them," she adds.